subugoe/rdd-technical-reference/rdd-technical-reference.md

 - @TODO: Code building (such as Jenkins, Gitlab Runner)

-- @TODO: Provide complete example for Jenkins and GitLab runner.
+- @TODO: Provide complete examples for Jenkins and GitLab runner.

-- @TDOO: Monitoring (such as Icinga)
+- @TDOO: Monitoring (such as Icinga, Metrics)

 # Code quality level for RDD

+- Evaluate Software Maturity Levels from CESSDA: **TODO**: @mw

 # Licencing

-# Requirements engineering
+ engineering

 # Retirement of software